-Polce: New Stanton man on methadone at time of fatal hit-and-run
+Police: New Stanton man on methadone at time of fatal hit-and-run

 When police interviewed Ramsay Saturday night, he confessed to being the driver, according to an affidavit of probable cause filed Sunday by Trooper Kevin Wheelden.

-Police were led to Ramsay by his passenger and another friend; police said Ramsay texted the two of them a photo of his car with damage to the windshield.
+Police were led to Ramsay by his passenger and another friend.
+Ramsay texted one of them a photo of his car with damage to the windshield, police said.

 Both Ramsay and his passenger told investigators that Ramsay was “weaving on purpose” and that he was unsure of what he had hit, according to the affidavit.
 Ramsay covered his car with a gray tarp at his father's house, police said.

-Ramsay had taken methadone at 9 a.m. on Saturday, according to the affidavit.
+Ramsay had taken methadone at 9 a.m.
+Saturday, according to the affidavit.
 Methadone is a pain reliever and is used as a maintenance drug for addictions.

 Police took a sample of Ramsay's blood at 5 a.m.
 Sunday at Excela Health Westmoreland Hospital, according to the affidavit.